310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Midori worried %}
 No no no, absolutely no way!
-“Takamine Barricade” is powerless against an opponent with an *actual weapon*!
+“Takamine Barricade” is powerless against an opponent with an *actual weapon!*
 {% endbubble %}

 {% bubble Kanata angry %}